Skip to main content

 What if the home appraisal is lower than the purchase price?

 Sometimes a home’s appraised value is different than the agreed-upon purchase price.
-A low appraisal could affect the sale of a home because the mortgage lender will not lend more than the appraised value.
+A lower-than-expected appraisal could affect the sale of a home because the mortgage lender will not lend more than the appraised value.
 If this happens, it’s important to know the steps to dispute a home appraisal and your options for moving forward with the sale.
 If you don’t agree with an appraisal, you can ask the lender to revisit the assessment—called a Reconsideration of Value (ROV).

 Know your rights